Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Proofs

 \begin{proof} Let $T$ be the forest at the moment of contraction, $T^\dagger$ be the subgraph of $T$ containing only paths $\walk(C^t)$ and $\walk(w)$, and $T^\star$ be the graph obtained from $T^\dagger$ by adding the edge $wC^t$.
-By Lemma~\ref{lemma:AlgorithmDAG}, graph $T^\star$ is an $f$-DAG (we also need to observe that any subgraph of an $f$-DAG is again an $f$-DAG).
+By Lemma~\ref{lemma:AlgorithmDAG}, graph $T^\star$ is an $f$-DAG (any subgraph of an $f$-DAG is again an $f$-DAG; this is Observation~\ref{obs:sub-f-dag}).

-If the lowest common ancestor of $u$ and $v$ in $T$ is a variable node $r\in V(T)$ (i.e.~we have case~\ref{contracting:case1} from Section~\ref{section:contracting}), then the $f$-DAG $T^\star$ consists of two directed paths from $r$ to the constraint $C$ and it is easy to verify that when we let $b$ to be one of these paths followed by the other in reverse, we get a blossom.
+If the lowest common ancestor of $w$ and $v$ in $T$ is a variable node $r\in V(T)$ (i.e.~we have case~\ref{contracting:case1} from Section~\ref{section:contracting}), then the $f$-DAG $T^\star$ consists of two directed paths from $r$ to the constraint $C$ and it is easy to verify that when we let $b$ to be one of these paths followed by the other in reverse, we get a blossom.

-Now consider case~\ref{contracting:case2}, i.e.~when the lowest common ancestor of $u$ and $v$ in $T$ is a constraint node $R^s\in \calC(T)$.
+Now consider case~\ref{contracting:case2}, i.e.~when the lowest common ancestor of $w$ and $v$ in $T$ is a constraint node $R^s\in \calC(T)$.
 Note that $T^\star$ has the unique source node $u$ (that does not have incoming edges), and $u$ has an outgoing edge $uD^t$ where $D^t$ is the constraint node with the smallest timestamp in $T^\star$.
 Let us repeat the following operation while $D^t\ne R^s$: Replace $f$ with $f\oplus (uD^tz)$ where $z$ is the unique out-neighbor of $D^t$ in $T^\star$, and simultaneously modify $T^\star$ by removing nodes $u, D^t$ and edges $uD^t,D^tz$.
 By Lemma~\ref{lemma:shortening} $f$ remains a valid edge labeling throughout this process, and $T^\star$ remains an $f$-DAG (for the latest $f$).

 We get to the point that the unique in-neighbor $u$ of $R^s$ is the source node of $T^\star$.
 Replace $f$ with $f\oplus (uR^sr)$, and simultaneously modify $T^\star$ by removing node $u$ together with the edge $uR^s$ and reversing the orientation of edge $R^sr$.
 The new $f$ is again valid, and the new $T^\star$ is an $f$-DAG by Lemma~\ref{lemma:shortening'}.
 This means that the resulting walk $b$ is an $f$-blossom for the new $f$. \end{proof}